shermscissors/minimalist-portfolio-template/README.md

-# minimalist-portfolio-template
+# Don't Mind Me Just Yet...
-A minimalist template for a portfolio style website.
+A template for a simple, multipage minimalist portfolio style website.

+If you're reading this then I'm probably working still..